 [Reserved].

-During the term of this BSCA, if non-recurring costs are paid for as a line item charge by the USAF, the Parties must comply with the USAF requirement to deliver nonrecurring technical data and software developed using nonrecurring funds.
+During the term of this BSCA, if nonrecurring costs are paid for as a line item charge by the USAF, the Parties must comply with the USAF requirement to deliver nonrecurring technical data and software developed using nonrecurring funds.
 Therefore, any technical data and software developed with nonrecurring funds charged to Boeing and paid directly by the USAF will be segregated and delivered to Boeing upon written request of Boeing any time after delivery of the first Product to Boeing.
 Such technical data and software will be delivered without restrictions on the USAF’s right to use the nonrecurring data and software.
 Boeing will in turn deliver such technical data and software to the USAF.

 RESERVE

+Seller will provide for test parts in accordance with this BSCA.

+Seller will provide for Red Label Products and Black Label Products, if applicable, in accordance with this BSCA.

+Seller will work to minimize the impact of obsolescence of Products throughout the term of this BSCA.

+Seller will minimize the impact of all known obsolescence and Diminishing Manufacturing Source (DMS) issues from Product design through support.
+Seller will choose components with reasonable life cycle expectancy during Product design, and will regularly monitor the obsolescence status of Products.
+It is recommended that Seller use one or more third party obsolescence monitoring applications specific for this purpose.

+Product and Aircraft weight reduction is an integral element of the success of the Tanker Program.
+The Parties will work during the term of this BSCA to develop a weight reduction program that supports the USAF’s expectation of a lighter aircraft while providing benefit for the Parties.

+Notwithstanding anything to the contrary set forth in this BSCA, nonrecurring costs associated with the Tanker Program, if applicable, will be paid consistent with Section 4.2.
+Payment dates will be calculated from the date of delivery of the Aircraft from Boeing Commercial Airplanes to Boeing Defense Systems unless otherwise agreed to in writing by the Parties.

 Productivity Improvements: The Parties will utilize the language in this BSCA to address areas of cost improvement during the term of the program.